 As a graduate you will be equipped with a broad artistic skillset and a portfolio of practice that shows confident positioning in the contemporary art world.

 From year one, you will acquire and develop a range of technical skills in painting, printmaking, sculpture, installation, lens based media and life drawing, with second and third years focusing on your specialist area and own selected themes.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-In this module students incorporate conceptual considerations of projects and place into their practice.
-Students advance their competence in creative skills and processes pertinent to contemporary fine art practice.
-They are guided through project-based activity through thematic briefs.
-This activates an initial recognition of the interactive relationship between materials, media and processes; between ideas and issues; and between producer and audience.
-Students begin to consider contextualization through mode and site of presentation, as well as the reception and documentation of the work.
-Students consolidate contextual sources through the addition of field trips; museums, galleries and artists’ studios.
-This enables the integration of primary research into students’ practical activity.
+In this module you will incorporate conceptual considerations of projects and place into your practice.
+You will be guided in project-based activity through thematic briefs.
+The focus here is the interactive relationship between materials, media and processes; between ideas and issues; and between producer and audience.
+You will begin to consider contextualization through mode and site of presentation, as well as the reception and documentation of the work.

-This module emphasises the fundamental skill of drawing, engaging the student in the practice of observing, recording, analysing, speculating, developing, visualising, evaluating and communicating.
-Students pursue expanded and experimental approaches in challenging basic assumptions as image makers.
+This module emphasises the fundamental skill of drawing, engaging you in the practice of observing, recording, analysing, speculating, developing, visualising, evaluating and communicating.
 The purpose of the module is to develop understanding and skills in drawing, both as a tool for further development of work, and as a practice in its own right.
-Understanding and analysis of both traditional and contemporary approaches to drawing are encouraged through practical studio sessions, as well as research of primary and secondary sources.